stijn-dejongh/lovecraft_public_domain/raw_converts/mm.md

 and eliminated waste matter through the reddish tubes of its starfish-shaped base.
-Cursorily, one would say that its respiratory apparatus handled oxygen rather than carbon dioxide; and there were odd evidences of air-storage chambers and methods of shifting respiration from the external orifice to at least two other fully developed breathing-systems&mdash;gills and pores.
+Cursorily, one would say that its respiratory apparatus handled oxygen rather than carbon dioxide; and there were odd evidences of air-storage chambers and methods of shifting respiration from the external orifice to at least two other fully developed breathing-systems--gills and pores.
 Clearly, it was amphibian and probably adapted to long airless hibernation-periods as well.
 Vocal organs seemed present in connexion with the main respiratory system, but they presented anomalies beyond immediate solution.
 Articulate speech, in the sense of syllable-utterance,